 Nobody has lived on St Kilda since 1930 when the population requested evacuation – and you’ll see why immediately.
 This dramatic scattering of granite rocks in the midst of the Atlantic is the most remote part of the British Isles, lying some 40 miles west of North Uist in the Outer Hebrides, and life here was hard.
 Today no crossing from the Hebrides is guaranteed, with landings on the main island of Hirta only possible for a few months in summer.
 Take a chance though and you could be richly rewarded, with a hike to the top of the UK’s highest sea cliffs and a sail past the world’s largest northern gannet colony and Britain’s greatest population of puffins.
 Head out here on a cruise with Hebrides Cruises for the chance to moor overnight in Village Bay.

 Explore more of the British Isles with the Rough Guide to Britain.
-Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.
+Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.